Thought about adding Mille Fleur d’Uccle chickens to your flock? Not sure if they’re right for you? Read on, and discover this wonderful breed!

 What Do Mille Fleur d’Uccle Look Like?

-Hens and roosters are about 1 – 2 pounds.
+The average weight of hens and roosters is about 1 – 2 pounds.
 They’re a true bantam chicken and their small size very much reflects this.
 There is no standard size for this breed.
 Because they’re so tiny, they’re more susceptible to predators (especially rats).
 Keep this in mind when choosing a coop for them!

 If you read my article about how chickens mate, you might plan to coop your hens with other breeds.
 Remember, these hens can’t have large roosters mating with them.
 They’ll get squashed!

 This breed is perfect for any flock.
 Owners everywhere love these birds for their remarkably docile temperaments.
 The hens are very quiet.
-They’re fantastic around children, and will allow your child to hold them.
-They do well in small chicken coops, and are great for urban flocks.
-The hens aren’t very broody.
+They’re fantastic around children and will allow your child to hold them.
+They do well in small chicken coops and are great for urban flocks.
+They have such a calm nature and make excellent pets.
+Also, the hens aren’t very broody.